 These findings refute the stigma of drug use around the disease.
 Most baby boomers were far too young to knowingly engage in risky behavior.

-Intravenous drug abuse is still considered a significant risk factor for this disease.
+Intravenous drug abuse is still considered a .
 But according to Hep C Mag, even people who didn’t contract hep C by injecting drugs still face this stigma.
 A person can also carry the virus for a long time before it causes symptoms.
 This makes it even more difficult to determine when or how the infection occurred.

 The increased risk baby boomers are subject to is also a matter of time and place: They came of age before hepatitis C was identified and routinely tested for.